 Figure 1.
 A smart-bias IC ensures uniform

-bias for GaAs FETs included in the manufacture of high-volume products.
+bias for GaAs FETs include

 U1 combines a current sensor and error

-s a power-control IC for power amplifiers, it senses the drain-source current (IDS) at the source, compares and integrates the difference between voltage drops across RSENSE and RG1, and feeds
+amplifier.
+Intended as a power-control IC for power amplifiers, it senses the drain-source current (IDS) at the source, compares and integrates the difference between voltage drops across RSENSE and RG1, and feeds

 U1's supply voltage to ensure a negative gate drive for the MESFET: connect the VCC pin to ground and the GND pin to VEE.
 This uniform bias circuit can easily be modified for biasing BJTs and MOSFETs as well.